airan-tw/azure_training/M1/Implement Iaas solutions/lab03.md

-## Exercise 3: Deploy an Azure container instance
+## Lab 03: Deploy an Azure container instance

 ### Task 1: Enable the admin user in Container Registry